starkbank/sdk-elixir/README.md

-# Stark Bank Elixir SDK
+# Stark Bank Elixir SDK Beta

 Welcome to the Stark Bank Elixir SDK!
 This tool is made for Elixir developers who want to easily integrate with our API.